HyIsNoob/Orbital-Railgun-SFX/README.md

 - Equip: plays when switching to the Orbital Railgun in your hotbar.
 - Scope-on: plays when you begin aiming (hold right-click).
 - Fire: plays when the railgun actually fires (at cooldown start), not simply on release.
-- Alt‑tab handling: audio continues muted while the game is unfocused to preserve timing with animations.

 ## Requirements